Tractor Trailer Accident Attorneys

 These regulations govern 1) the hiring process and requirements, 2) annual safety reviews on the drivers, 3) Inspection and Maintenance requirements for the tractors and trailers, 4) the number of hours the driver can safely drive, 5) alcohol and drug use testing, 6) what safety equipment and procedures to use in the event of a break down and 7) how long the trucking company must retain their records.

 Let's discuss how each of these areas must be scrutinized when a client has been injured by a negligent Georgia truck driver.

 A trucking company is required under Section 391.21 to maintain a complex application called a driver qualification file.
 They are required to inquire as to:

 a) prior driver's licenses;

-The trucking company is required to send a request to the department of motor vehicles for a three year prior driving history and this request has to be refreshed every year on the anniversary of the driver's hiring.
+The trucking company is required to send a request to the department of motor vehicles for a three year prior driving history and this request has to be refreshed every year on the anniversary of hiring.
 Many carriers either neglect this requirement completely or don't bother looking at the results.

 The trucking company is required to give the truck driver a medical exam to make sure his health does not pose a medical risk to the motoring public.